A New Graph Parameter To Measure Linearity: LexBFS, multisweep Algorithms and LexCycle

-\emph{Graph searching} is a mechanism to traverse the graph one vertex at a time, in a specific manner.
-A very promising area of research is based on graph searching and the notion of multi-sweep algorithms~\cite{Corneil04, CorneilOS09, KratschMMS03, DH15, kohler2014linear, corneil2013ldfs}.
-A \emph{multi-sweep} algorithm is an algorithm that computes a number of orderings where each ordering $\sigma_{i>1}$ uses the previous ordering $\sigma_{i-1}$ to break ties using specified tie breaking rules.
-We will focus on one specific tie breaking rule: \textbf{the $^+$ rule}.
-Formally, given a graph $G=(V,E)$, an ordering $\sigma$ of $G$, and a graph search $S$, $S^+(G, \sigma)$ is a new ordering $\tau$ of $G$ that uses $\sigma$ to breaks any remaining ties from the $S$ search.
-In particular, given a set of tied vertices $T$, the $^+$ rule chooses the vertex in $T$ that is rightmost in $\sigma$.
-We sometimes write $S^+(\sigma)$ instead of $S^+(G, \sigma)$ if there is no ambiguity in the context.
+A \emph{multisweep algorithm} is an algorithm that computes a sequence of orderings where each ordering $\sigma_{i}$ uses the previous ordering $\sigma_{i-1}$ to break ties using some predefined tie-breaking rules.
+We focus on one specific tie-breaking rule: \textbf{the $^+$ rule}, formally defined as follows: Given a graph $G=(V,E)$, an ordering $\sigma$ of $G$, and a graph search $S$ (such as LexBFS), $S^+(G, \sigma)$ is a new ordering $\tau$ of $G$ that uses $\sigma$ to break any remaining ties from the $S$ search.
+In particular, given a set $T$ of tied vertices, the $^+$ rule chooses the vertex in $T$ that is rightmost in $\sigma$.
+We sometimes write $\tau = S^+(\sigma)$ instead of $\tau = S^+(G, \sigma)$ if there is no ambiguity on the graph considered.

-In this work, we focus on LexBFS based multi-sweep algorithms.
-Since it has been introduced to recognize chordal graphs in \cite{RoseTL76}, \emph{Lexicographic Breadth First Search} (LexBFS) has been used to come up with elegant and efficient algorithms on various graph classes.
-See for instance~\cite{CorneilOS09} for the recognition of interval graphs,~\cite{DH15} for cocomparability graphs and~\cite{KratschMMS03} for certifying recognition algorithms of permutation and interval graphs.

-LexBFS is a graph search variant of BFS that assigns lexicographic labels to vertices, and breaks ties between them by choosing vertices with lexicographically highest labels.
-The labels are words over the alphabet $\{0,...,n-1\}$.
+In this work, we focus on LexBFS based multisweep algorithms.
+LexBFS is a variant of BFS that assigns lexicographic labels to vertices, and breaks ties between them by choosing vertices with lexicographically highest labels.
+The labels are words over the alphabet {$\{1,...,n\}$}.
+We denote by $\lexlabel(v)$ the label of a vertex $v$.
 By convention $\epsilon$ denotes the empty word.
+LexBFS was initially introduced by Rose, Tarjan, and Lueker to recognize chordal graphs~\cite{RoseTL76}.
 We present LexBFS in Algorithm~\ref{lexbfsalg} below.
 The operation \emph{append$(n-i)$} in Algorithm \ref{lexbfsalg}, puts the letter $n-i$ at the end of the word.